 Yes.
 Applicants should note that the Fellowships are aimed at experienced researchers and are not designed to facilitate the completion of a course.
 Completing a tertiary course will not exclude an applicant from consideration but the applicant will need to present as an experienced researcher.

 12. I am not currently employed as a researcher, am I still able to apply?

 Yes.
 Many recipients of Fellowships at the State Library of NSW have been early career researchers, independent scholars or retired academics.

 13. I have already received funding for my project, am I still able to apply?

 Yes.
 Applicants will need to indicate the source and value of other funding received for their project.
 Preference may be given to researchers without any other source of financial support.

-14. How long do I have to complete the fellowship?
+16. How long do I have to complete the Fellowship?

 Coral Thomas Fellows have the year of their appointment and the following two calendar years to complete their project.

-18. What am I expected to deliver as a fellow?
+20. What am I expected to deliver as a Fellow?

 - Fellows are expected to actively promote the research undertaken during their tenure.